 “Around 400 mental health support teams will be up and running covering 3,000 schools in England, offering support to almost three million pupils, by 2023.”NHS England

 The thinking behind the pledge is that by combatting mental health problems early on in a person’s life, more serious mental health issues can be avoided later down the line.
 Sir Simon Stevens, the chief executive of the NHS, pointed out that they are going ‘further and faster’ to help prevent mental health problems intensifying in years to come.
 Claire Murdoch, the Mental Health Director for NHS England, urged caregivers to access any help available:

 “As children have returned to the classroom, dedicated NHS mental health support teams will be in place at 3,000 schools across the country ready to listen to any anxieties they may have and I would urge everyone whether you’re a teacher, parent or child to access this help before any issues escalate.”Claire Murdoch, the Mental Health Director for NHS England

 However, experts say that this is still not enough, and that wider issues need to be addressed such as social and educational activities and tackling socio-economic disadvantages and expanding family support much further.

 How schools themselves can support pupils with anxiety

-Even for children who did not suffer during the lockdowns and have done well academically, fitting back into school routines and expectations can be difficult.
-Being part of a social circle and making friends can be more of a challenge after missing out on months of learning valuable social skills.
+Even for children who did not suffer during the lockdowns and have done well academically, fitting back into school routines and expectations can be challenging.
+Being part of a social circle and making friends can be more of an obstacle after missing out on months of learning valuable social skills.
 This conflict causes stress and anxiety about going to school.
+Integrating custom school planners as a mindfulness tool can aid in easing this transition.
 So, what can schools do today to help pupils deal with this anxiety?
-Well, several tools exist and are accessible to all:
+Well, beyond the conventional methods, tools like custom school planners exist and are accessible to all.